HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/reservoir_regulated_lakes.rst

 and :math:`{Q}_{out}` is the outflow from the water body to other surface water bodies including river storage [:math:`{m}^{3} * {d}^{-1}]`.

-In the case of global reservoirs/regulated lakes, which may cover more than one :math:`0.5° \times 0.5°` cell, an area adjustment is not made (as done for local lake and wetland area :ref:`<lake_red>), as it is not known in which grid cells the area reduction occurs.
+In the case of global reservoirs/regulated lakes, which may cover more than one :math:`0.5° \times 0.5°` cell, an area adjustment is not made (:ref:`as done for local lake and wetland area <lake_red>`), as it is not known in which grid cells the area reduction occurs.
 Here we only compute reduction factor :math:r to reduce evaporation.
 This will prevent continuous decline of global reservoir levels in some cases such as semiarid regions.

 The reduction factor :math:`{r}` is computed as: